False consensus effect: Major theoretical approaches

 The false-consensus effect can be traced back to two parallel theories of social perception, "the study of how we form impressions of and make inferences about other people".
 The first is the idea of social comparison.
 The principal claim of Leon Festinger's (1954) social comparison theory was that individuals evaluate their thoughts and attitudes based on other people.
 This may be motivated by a desire for confirmation and the need to feel good about oneself.
-As an extension of this theory, people may use others as sources of information to define social reality and guide behavior.
+Informational social influence can be viewed as an extension of this theory, where people may use others as sources of information to define social reality and guide behavior.
 This is called informational social influence.
 The problem, though, is that people are often unable to accurately perceive the social norm and the actual attitudes of others.
 In other words, research has shown that people are surprisingly poor "intuitive psychologists" and that our social judgments are often inaccurate.
 This finding helped to lay the groundwork for an understanding of biased processing and inaccurate social perception.
 The false-consensus effect is just one example of such an inaccuracy.

 The second influential theory is projection, the idea that people project their own attitudes and beliefs onto others.
 This idea of projection is not a new concept.
 In fact, it can be found in Sigmund Freud's work on the defense mechanism of projection, D.S.
-Holmes' work on "attributive projection" (1968), and Gustav Ichheisser's work on social perception (1970).
+Holmes' work on "attributive projection" (1968), and Gustav Ichheiser's work on social perception (1970).
 D.S.
 Holmes, for example, described social projection as the process by which people "attempt to validate their beliefs by projecting their own characteristics onto other individuals".
+In religious psychology, Ludwig Feuerbach (1804–1872) posited the Projection or Reflection theory of religion, in that human perceptions of the divine are projections of our own ideal qualities in order to conceptualize our aspirations.